marrs/miso/README.md

 ## Usage

+Rules for building your project are put in a file called `Makefile.clj`.
+Run miso from the same directory as the file for it to be found.

-The general syntax is currently something like this.
+The general syntax for rules are currently something like this.

 ```clojure
 (make